 To edit this settings, scroll down to the bottom of your affiliate dashboard and you’ll find a slide named Auto Approval you can toggle on or off:

 So instead of receiving email notifications that they’re application is pending approval, they’ll automatically be approved.
 Their login details will be sent to them immediately and they’ll be logged in automatically to their dashboard.

 Here is how your affiliates dashboards will look like when they login:

-How long will you like someone who clicked on your affiliates links without purchasing the first time to be regarded as the affiliates referral when they eventually register?
+How long will you like someone who clicked on your affiliate links without purchasing the first time to be regarded as the affiliate referral when they eventually register?

-For example, if I click on your affiliate link and returns to your checkout page after 30 days and make a purchase, will I still be regarded as your referral?
+For example, if I click on your affiliate link and return to your checkout page after 30 days and make a purchase, will I still be regarded as your referral?